Net4FunGR/net4fungr.github.io/content/posts/kube-my-router-pt1/index.md

 All VMs are ready to start.
 Once all nodes are booted you can access them from the VNC or HTML5 console and perform the initial configuration, which includes:
+- Disabling cloud-init
 - Setting the hostname
 - Configuring network addresses
 - Updating and Upgrading

-But, let's first check that all VMs are different and also the MAC addresses are not the same
+But, let's first check that all VMs are different and also the MAC addresses are not the same.
+The outputs shown are when using the same LAB POD in EVE-NG.

 ```bash {hl_lines=[8]}
 # On kates-control